robzed/Love2D_3DMaze/README.md

 In fact, due to the Internet Archive I can show you the screen shot out of the book itself: https://archive.org/stream/over-the-spectrum/OverTheSpectrum#page/n23

 # Running this
-At the moment I'm using ZeroBrane Studio to run this in a copy of Love2d 0.10.1 Super Toast.
+At the moment I'm using ZeroBrane Studio to run this in a copy in Love2d 0.10.1 Super Toast.

 At some point I'll provide some more instructions for running it stand-alone.